tldr-pages/tldr/pages/linux/speedtest.md

 `speedtest --bytes`

-- Use https instead of http:
+- Use HTTPS instead of HTTP:

 `speedtest --secure`